 Drag the Gain block so it lines up with the Sine Wave block.
 An alignment guide appears when the blocks line up horizontally.
 Release the block, and a blue arrow appears as a preview of the suggested connection.
-The block name appears while the block is selected.

 To make the connection, click the end of the arrow.
 A solid line appears in place of the guide.

 Line up and connect the Scope block to the Gain block using the same technique.